AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 ## Creating a batch set preset for an image set or a spin set {#creating-bsp}

-Dynamic Media uses batch set presets to organize assets that share some common information or content into sets of images for display in viewers.
-You can enable saved batch set presets to automatically run alongside the asset import jobs you schedule in Dynamic Media.
+To create Batch Set Presets, you should have some familiarity and understanding of regular expressions.

-Use the **[!UICONTROL Batch Set Preset]** feature to create and edit or delete batch set presets and to apply or remove batch set presets to or from asset folders.
+The **[!UICONTROL Batch Set Preset]** feature lets you create, edit, or delete batch set presets, and apply or remove batch set presets to or from asset folders.
 You can create as many batch set presets as necessary to cover all asset ingest jobs you require.
 There are two forms of batch set preset definitions: one for a default naming convention that you might have set up, and one for custom naming conventions that you create on the fly.

-You can use the either the form field method to define a batch set preset or the code method, which lets you use regular expressions.
-As in Default Naming, you can choose Code View at the same time you are defining in the Form View and use of regular expressions to build your definitions.
-Alternately, you can uncheck either view to use one or the other exclusively.
+You can use the either the form field method to define a batch set preset or the raw code method, which lets you type out regular expression syntax.

 Two elements are available for definition, Match and Base Name.
 These fields let you define all elements of a naming convention and identify the part of the convention used to name the set in which they are contained.
 A company’s individual naming convention may make use of one or more lines of definition for each of these elements.
 You can use as many lines for your unique definition and group them into distinct elements, such as for Main Image, Color element, Alternate View element, and Swatch element.